• Abe

-I remain
+I shoot

 A red stream of light forces its way into the room.
 It settles against the wall with a certain insistence.
 I look at it, then at the surrounding darkness, both holding their positions without negotiation.
 A relationship: contemplation permitted briefly, then reassigned without notice.
 “Make the morning tea,” he calls.
 All philosophies, having made a brief and largely ceremonial appearance, excuse themselves; the kettle proceeds to establish a far more practical order.

-nothing to prove,
+nothing to prove

-everything to notice -
+to notice

 I proceed with an intention that feels sufficiently clear.
 The outcome arrives in a form I do not even remotely expect.
 The intervening steps appear to have been reassigned.
 A relationship: an order is placed; instead of an expensive book, a set of boxers arrive, the bill showing quiet conviction.
 “Weren’t you expecting this,” she asks, or tells.
 I consent to the result as presented; the original intention appears to have been quietly slaughtered.